Developers

 Cord Decorator API Reference

 The decorator is used to create HTTP API endpoints in Chutes applications.
-This reference covers all parameters, patterns, and best practices for building robust API endpoints.
+Cords are the primary way to expose functionality from your chute.
+This reference covers all parameters, patterns, and best practices.

 Decorator Signature